-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with Waldenstrom’s macroglobulinemia each year.
+You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Waldenstrom’s macroglobulinemia is uncommon.
 Each year, an estimated 1,000 to 1,500 adults in the United States are diagnosed with the disease.
 The chance of developing Waldenstrom’s macroglobulinemia increases as people age.
-The average age people are diagnosed with Waldenstrom’s macroglobulinemia is in the mid-60s.
-Men are twice as likely to be diagnosed with the disease than women.

-Statistics adapted from the American Cancer Society.
+Statistics adapted from the American Cancer Society (January 2019).

 The next section in this guide is Risk Factors.
 It explains what factors may increase the chance of developing Waldenstrom’s macroglobulinemia.
 Use the menu to choose a different section to read in this guide.